rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Then they will call upon me, but I will not answer; they will seek me diligently but will not find me. ^0128

-Because they hated knowledge and did not choose the fear of the Lord, ^0129
+Because they hated knowledge and did not choose the fear of the LORD, ^0129

 would have none of my counsel and despised all my reproof, ^0130